 News that Washington had voluntarily relinquished power – as he would again when he resigned the presidency without asking for so much as a pension – traveled fast.

-People around the world were simply agog.
+People around the world were agog.
 No one was more disbelieving than King George III.

 Upon hearing that Washington – having risked everything, suffered bitterly and defeated the most powerful army on earth – had turned the nation over to his countrymen and gone back to Mount Vernon, he declared, “If that is true, he’ll be the greatest man who ever lived.”

-That is why his image is over my mantle.
+That is why his image is over my mantel.